agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 ### Scanned Image
-This screen displays the successful result of the scan, showing a large placeholder for the "Scanned Item Image" and a button to "+Add Meal".
+This screen displays the successful result of the scan and a button to "Add Meal".